 …Trump’s coming trade war will drive more supply chains out of China, opening opportunities for select others to fill the gaps…

-This was originally published by the Asian Times.
+This was originally published by the Asia Times.

 Donald Trump’s return to the White House brings with it the high likelihood of renewed tariffs, a cornerstone of his “America First” agenda.